xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

 ## Circuit Style Segment Routing
 Circuit Style Segment Routing (CS-SR) is another Cisco advancement bringing TDM circuit like behavior to SR-TE Policies.
-These policies use deterministic hop by hop routing, co-routed bi-directional paths, hot standby protect paths, and end to end liveness detection.
+These policies use deterministic hop by hop routing, co-routed bi-directional paths, hot standby protect paths with end to end liveness detection, and bandwidth guaranteed services.
 Standard Ethernet services not requiring bit transparency can be transported over a Segment Routing network similar to OTN networks without the additional cost, complexity, and inefficiency of an OTN network layer.
 ## Cisco DWDM Network Hardware

 Routed Optical Networking shifts an expensive and now often redundant